 Making the application

-As in most of the US, to secure a rental property, potential tenants will need to obtain an application form from the landlord.
-Subsequently, the landlord will contact their chosen tenant and together they will sign a standard lease agreement.
-Having a US bank account will act in one's favour when applying to rent accommodation in San Jose, especially for expats without a social security number.
+As in most of the US, to secure a rental property, potential tenants must obtain an application form from the landlord.
+Subsequently, the landlord will contact their chosen tenant, and together, they will sign a standard lease agreement.
+Having a US bank account will act in one's favour when applying to rent accommodation in San Jose, especially for foreigners without a social security number.

 Most rental contracts are valid for a year.
 San Jose has a mix of furnished and unfurnished accommodation.
-Furnished accommodation oftentimes includes everything from appliances to bedding and curtains.
-These properties tend to be more expensive and usually run on shorter leases.
-However, unfurnished accommodation rarely means a completely bare apartment or house, and would still come with large appliances such as ovens, washing machines and fridges.
+Furnished accommodation often includes everything from appliances to bedding and curtains.
+These properties tend to be pricier and usually run on shorter leases.
+However, unfurnished accommodation rarely means an utterly bare apartment or house, and would still come with large appliances such as ovens, washing machines and fridges.
 Unfurnished leases usually run for a year or longer.

 Tenants will be required to put down an amount equivalent to a month’s rent as a security deposit.
 This deposit is refundable once the tenancy agreement has come to an end.
 If any damage has been done to the property, the deposit will be used for the cost of repairs.